Get your project estimate

 2. Set Deck Blocks in Place

-Position concrete deck blocks at each corner and at regular intervals based on your deck size.
-Dig shallow depressions for each block, adding 2-3 inches of gravel underneath for drainage.
-Level each block individually, then check that all blocks align with each other using a long level or string line.
+Set concrete deck blocks at corners and at regular intervals based on the overall dimensions of your floating deck.
+Create shallow holes for each block and fill each hole with 2-3 inches of gravel to aid in drainage.
+Level each individual block.
+Once all the blocks are set, verify that they all line up using a long level or a string line.

 Block Spacing